Preorder the Second Edition of Day Trips Around Rochester

 City of Rochester

-1. Ontario Beach Park.
-The rink is made of multi-polymer panels that feel like real ice.
-It’s located in the Sandpiper Shelter, offering protection from the elements so that it can be used in various weather conditions, including rain, sleet, snow, or warm temperatures.
+• Ontario Beach Park.
+The rink, made of multi-polymer panels that feel like gliding on real ice, is in the Sandpiper Shelter.
+It offers protection from the elements to be used in various weather conditions, including rain, sleet, snow, or warm temperatures.

-2. Highland Park.
-Located at the Lily Pond on South Ave near School #12.
+• Highland Park.
+The Lily Pond rink is on South Ave near School #12.

 Monroe County